tttapa/py-build-cmake-example/README.md

 This is an example project using [py-build-cmake](https://github.com/tttapa/py-build-cmake) to build Python bindings for C++ code.

+## Features

+ - Building Python bindings for C++ code
+ - `pyproject.toml` for configuration and metadata
+ - Modern CMake build system
+ - Installation of C++ dependencies using Conan
+ - Automatic Python stub file generation for autocomplete and type checking
+ - Continuous integration workflows for building Wheel packages for various platforms
+ - Conan dependency caching
+ - Compilation caching using sccache
+ - Trusted publishing to PyPI
+ - Testing using `pytest`

-The package uses modern CMake, and uses Conan for installing C++ dependencies.
+The project uses modern CMake, and uses Conan for painless installation of C++ dependencies.
 Python stub files for autocompletion and type checking are generated automatically.

 It includes extensive continuous integration (CI) scripts, building and testing packages using [cibuildwheel](https://github.com/pypa/cibuildwheel), and